 In most cases, the time zones of buyers and software development vendors differ.
 The difference ensures continuous development and enhances time to market.
 An offshore development team can also provide a complete range of managed services, which commonly may include marketing, media, supply chain managed services, business-to-business integration, power, and information services.
 By outsourcing these services, companies can free up their time and resources for major activities.

 Below are the most common disadvantages reported by the organizations that used outsourcing and at least once tried to hire dedicated offshore developers.

 The difference in language may lead to misunderstanding and misinterpretation of your words.
 Miscommunication causes some problems because good communication between a customer and a developer is the key to accurately extracting the requirements for the software to be developed.

 Sometimes you will need to visit your vendors and spend some time in their country.
 It will cost a bit of money if you decide to travel to India, for instance.
-However, some vendors located in the European countries are much more easy to reach.
+However, some vendors located in the European countries are much easier to reach.

 Technology differences also cause problems.
 It is important to ensure that the hardware and software platforms used by offshore teams are compatible with the intended platforms on which the final software product will run.